phymbert/spark-search/README.md

 computersReviewsRDD.count("reviewText:happy OR reviewText:best or reviewText:good")

 // Search for key words
-computersReviewsRDD.search("reviewText:\"World of Warcraft\" OR reviewText:\"Civilization IV\"", 100)
+computersReviewsRDD.searchList("reviewText:\"World of Warcraft\" OR reviewText:\"Civilization IV\"", 100)
   .foreach(println)

 // /!\ Important lucene indexation is done each time a SearchRDD is computed,